Oakland Ballpark: Howard Terminal progress

-On May 11, 2021, with the concern of slow progress on the project, Major League Baseball instructed the A's to begin exploring options for relocation from Oakland.
-That same day, Dave Kaval commented to media that the A's remaining in Oakland was "Howard [Terminal] or bust", implying that the failure to secure approval for the Howard Terminal ballpark project would lead to the A's leaving Oakland.
+On May 11, 2021, with the concern of slow progress on the project, Major League Baseball instructed the A's to begin exploring options for move from Oakland.
+That same day, Dave Kaval said that the A's remaining in Oakland was "Howard [Terminal] or bust", implying that the failure to secure approval for the Howard Terminal ballpark project would lead to the A's leaving Oakland.

-On July 20, 2021, the Oakland City Council voted 6-1-1 to approve a non-binding term sheet to continue negotiations with the A's for the new ballpark.
+On July 20, 2021, the Oakland City Council voted 6–1–1 to approve a non-binding term sheet to continue negotiations with the A's for the new ballpark.
 However, Dave Kaval said that the team does not agree to those terms since it was not the term sheet the team provided.
 In spite of this, the A's agreed to resume talks with the City of Oakland to work on a financial deal to build the ballpark.

-On October 26, 2021, the Alameda County Board of Supervisors voted 4-1 on a non-binding agreement to create an infrastructure financing district from property tax revenue of the future ballpark.
+On October 26, 2021, the Alameda County Board of Supervisors voted 4–1 on a non-binding agreement to create an infrastructure financing district from property tax revenue of the future ballpark.
 With this agreement, Alameda County and the City of Oakland would use this tax revenue over a 45-year period to pay for infrastructure near the proposed ballpark, such as improving the roads, adding new sewer, water, and electrical lines.

+On February 17, 2022, the Oakland City Council voted 6–2 to certify the Environmental Impact Report for the planned Howard Terminal stadium development.
+On June 30, the San Francisco Bay Conservation and Development Commission voted 23–2 to remove port priority use from the Howard Terminal site.